 Finally, though electrolysis is good at eliminating the curved hairs of people of African descent, the method has the potential to change their skin color.
 Areas of the skin treated by electrolysis may become lighter or darker than other parts of the skin.
 This change is most noticeable in darker-skinned people [source: Bouchez].

 If you're interested in electrolysis, the next step is to find a licensed technician in your state.
-Use the links on the next page for more information.
+Use the links below for more information.

 - American Academy of Dermatology.
 "Rosacea Patients Can Enjoy Some Spa Treatments."
 2009.
 (Accessed 8/15/09)http://www.skincarephysicians.com/rosaceanet/spa_treatments.html

 - American Academy of Family Physicians.
 "Hirsutism (Excess Hair)."
 5/07.
 (Accessed 8/15/09)http://familydoctor.org/online/famdocen/home/common/hormone/210.html

 - American Electrology Association.
 "Frequently Asked Questions."
 (Accessed 8/17/2009) http://www.electrology.com/faq.htm

 - Barba, Alicia, MD.
 "Nonlaser Hair Removal Techniques."
 5/27/08.
 (Accessed 8/15/09)http://emedicine.medscape.com/article/1067139-overview

 - Bouchez, Colette.
 "For Women Only: Best Options for Hair Removal."
 WebMD.
 2/9/07.
 (Accessed 8/15/09)http://www.webmd.com/skin-problems-and-treatments/features/for-women-only-best-options-for-hair-removal

 - Bouchez, Colette.
 "Hair Removal: For Men Only."
 1/1/07.
 (Accessed 8/15/09)http://men.webmd.com/guide/for-men-only-hair-removal